koustavx08/elevatelabs-task1/README.md

 # MySite - Modern Landing Page

+*This project was created as the first task of Elevate Labs.*

 A modern, responsive landing page template built with HTML and CSS.
 This project is designed for businesses, startups, or personal portfolios looking for a clean and professional web presence.

 ## Features